KumareshBabuNS/spring-cloud-workshop-1/README.md

     ```java
     @RestResource // Standard JPA staff except this annotation.
 It saves you a lot of effort to create RESTful API.
 Thanks Spring Data Rest!
     interface ContactRepository extends JpaRepository<Contact, Long>{
+      // if you are familiar with JPA, just add more method here, for example findAllByName.
+      // it will be appeared in http://your-consumer.cfapps.io/contacts/search
     }

     ```

 4. To avoid hostname conflict, in manifest.yml, replace the host with your name, for example